List packages installed by cargo

 • Use “snakecase

-// Function with parameter
+// Function with integer parameter and multiple parameters

 fn main() {